Install Elasticsearch

 • Provision sufficient disk space for your Perforce depot.
 Text and metadata are stored in Elasticsearch indexes.

-• Make sure you meet the hardware requirements for indexing your data.
-These will depend on both the quantity and the type of data you have.
+• Ensure you meet the hardware requirements for indexing your data.
+These depend on both the quantity and the type of data you have.
 Text, 2D images, and 3D models are all handled differently in the back end.
 See Index throughput.

 P4 DAM and P4 Search might support different versions of Elasticsearch.
 To learn more about supported services in P4 DAM, see the P4 DAM Administrator Guide.